google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Best Forehead Thermometer

-Reviewers praise its speed and accuracy, and at this price point, it definitely won’t break the bank.
-In addition to reading temperatures in only one second.
+Reviewers praise its speed and accuracy, and it definitely won’t break thwon’t at this price pointk iIt also readstemperatures in only one second.

-This ANOKVO will store up to 20 previous temperature readings, so you can have your fever history available on your fingers.
+This ANOKVO will store up to 20 previous temperature readings, so your fever history is available at your fingertips.

 Best Thermometer for Toddlers and Kids

-If your child is consistently picking up bugs and viruses on the playground, make sure you have a reliable and easy-to-use thermometer on hand, like this option from Target.
+If your child consistently picks up bugs and viruses on the playground, make sure you have a reliable and easy-to-use thermometer on hand, like this one from Target.

-Say goodbye to the discomfort of under-the-tongue, inner ear, or rectal thermometers.
-Instead, this option takes the temperature by capturing the heat from the temporal artery through the forehead skin.
+Say goodbye to the discomfort of under-the-tongue, inner-ear, or rectal thermometers.
+This option takes the temperature by capturing the heat from the temporal artery through the forehead skin.

 Best No-Touch

-If you find yourself needing to take temperatures from finicky kids when they’re sleeping, invest in this no-touch option from Braun to make it super simple.
+If you need to take temperatures from finicky kids when they’re sleepithey’reest in this no-touch option from Braun to make it super simple.

 Best Multi-Use

 When you have a busy household with kids of various ages, you need a thermometer that will hold up.
-For when they’re not feeling well, try this thermometer with both forehead and ear functionality.
+When they’re not fethey’reell, try this thermometer with both forehead and ear functionality.

-Like other digital thermometers, this one displays your temperature in only one second.
-If you’re unsure what numbers should be worrisome for your little one.
+Like other digital thermometers, this one displays your temperature in only one second if you’re unsure you’reumbers should be worrisome for your little one.

-This thermometer also has audio and visual fever warnings to let you know when to see a medical professional.
-A mute function will pause the warning sounds for times when you’re taking a temperature in your sleep.
+This thermometer also has audio and visual fever warnings to tell you when to see a medical professional.
+A mute function will pause the warning sounds for times when you’re taking you’reerature in your sleep.

 Best Ear Thermometer

-This easy-to-use thermometer is suitable for the whole family – babies, kids, and adults alike.
-Reviewers praise this thermometer’s accuracy and also call it “embarrassingly easy to use.
+This easy-to-use thermometer suits the whole family – babies, kids, and adults alike.
+Reviewers praise this thermometer’s thermometer’salso call it “embarrassingl” easy to use.

-This ear thermometer uses disposable lens filters to make it easy to switch between users without having to clean it.
-And also because Braun knows that a buildup of earwax can impact the accuracy of the reading.
+This ear thermometer uses disposable lens filters to make it easy to switch between users without cleaning it.
+Also, because Braun knows that a buildup of earwax can impact the accuracy of the reading,

 How to Shop for a Thermometer